 We had several more “please undelete my account!” tickets at work this week, but what was also interesting was that the doomsday clock hit on Friday, when the accounts that were mass deleted on Aug 14 2021 could no longer be restored, because Google accounts that are deleted can only be restored for 20 days, which ticked over at about 2am on Sep 03 2021.
 We had a pretty major ticket that slid in to us just past this deadline, and so we were unable to restore quite a lot of important files and the clients are probably mad.
 I had to send them the apology on this ticket, though they haven’t replied yet.

 Two other really big things happened at work this week.
 The first is that it was announced that one of my colleagues, Matt, was leaving the team to join another team in the department as their team leader.
 That’s a promotion, woo!
-He was definitely a workhorse for the team though, and was also the best by far at things like documentation and meetings with certain other teams, so that aspect will be sorely missed.
-We’re finally hiring one person to fill his shoes, but the posting is internal only, which boggled my mind (although there are one or two great candidates that will probably make the cut and fight it out among themselves for the spots anyway, even if it were externally posted).
+He was definitely a workhorse for the team though, and was also really good at things like documentation and meetings with certain other teams, so that aspect will be sorely missed.
+We’re finally going to be allowed to hire one person to fill his shoes soon, I think.
 Funny thing too, he was still considered the new guy on the team, even though he’d been working here for 6 years.
 That’s how little movement there’s been due to budget issues.

 Talking about budget issues, our team was already really small, and we’re being cut from a team of 5 to a team of 4 with him leaving, not counting our supervisor.
-This is happening on the busiest period of the year for us as well, the September start of school period, and even with him around we were already down 1 person from last September and 2 from the September before that, due to Conservative government budget cuts, so we were already majorly feeling the pinch.
-Our unassigned queue is already something like 70+ tickets deep and going to get worse before it gets better, and projects, even those in flight, are pretty much off the table for a few months at this point as the new person will need time to get acclimatized even if they’re an internal candidate.
-Plus the spectre that is my on-again, off-again, possibly leaving soon situation has really been hanging over the team, especially Ronnie, my supervisor, for some time now.
+This is happening on the busiest period of the year for us as well, the September start of school year period, and even with him around we were already down 1 person from last September and 2 from the September before that, due to Conservative government budget cuts, so we were already majorly feeling the pinch.
+Our unassigned queue is already something like 70+ tickets deep and going to get worse before it gets better, and projects, even those in flight, are pretty much off the table for a few months at this point as the new person will need time to get acclimatized.
+Plus the spectre that is my on-again, off-again, possibly leaving soon situation has really been hanging over the team, especially my supervisor, for some time now.

 That being said, the other interesting thing that happened this week at work was that queue monitor duties got shifted over to me, despite (as my supervisor puts it) me having had one foot out the proverbial door for quite some time now as far as he’s concerned.
 He noted that he definitely had been hesitating before giving me big things to work on, but that he knew I had never mentally checked out despite all the uncertainty and changing timelines, which he appreciated, and this one seemed right up my alley and something I’d probably actually enjoy.